 They usually have revenue responsibility for retaining, upselling, and cross selling the customer.

 Their initial role is to ensure that the customer’s time-to-value is equal to or shorter than that promised during the sales process.
 Then they must keep monitoring how much value their products or services create.
 Failure results in customer churn – someone leaves the customer base.

 In most companies, customer success is either part of customer support or it absorbs that function.
 With the right people in the key roles, the organizational issues will be quickly resolved.
 But, if the wrong people are in the leadership positions of the customer facing organizations, then the customers will quickly feel the friction and possibly vote with their feet.

-The notion of Customer Success started in early Software as a Service (SaaS) companies.
-They faced the challenge of migrating their business model from an outright sale with 95+% margins to a recurring revenue model with 60 to 70% margins and opportunities to up- and cross- sell.
-The model worked very well and soon the concept was adopted by non-software companies that understood the value of retaining their customers, creating annuity revenue from services and supplies, and upselling and cross selling.
+The notion of Customer Success began as a named department in 1996 at Vantive, an on-premises traditional software vendor.
+Siebel on Demand had a Customer Success group in 2004 and Salesforce started their group in 2007.
+They faced the challenge of ensuring that their software products quickly created value for their customers.
+Also, they were starting to migrate their business model from an outright sale with 95+% margins to a recurring revenue model with 60 to 70% margins and opportunities to up- and cross- sell.
+The new model worked very well and soon the concept was adopted by non-software companies that understood the value of retaining their customers, creating annuity revenue from services and supplies, and upselling and cross selling.
 This concept is here to stay.

 At Middlesex Consulting, we explain Customer Experience (CX) this way:

 “Gartner defines customer experience (CX) as “the customer’s perceptions and related feelings caused by the one-off and cumulative effect of interactions with a supplier’s employees, systems, channels, or products.